NHSDigital/data-viz-community-of-practice/Dashboard Template Guidance.md

 - Copy and paste individual tabs from the template into your existing dashboard and use this to help update your existing dashboard
 - Check tablet and phone views before publishing to server

-## __Downloading and using templates for use within NHS Digital webpages (Desktop, Tablet, Phone and App)__
+## __Downloading and using templates for use within NHS England webpages (Desktop, Tablet, Phone and App)__

-To use these templates within the NHS Digital webpages, follow Option 1 or Option 2 above and do the following:
+To use these templates within the NHS England webpages, follow Option 1 or Option 2 above and do the following:

 - Reduce the width of each page from 1262px to 1220px (to ensure dashboard is not cropped due to the website margins)
 - Reduce the Outer Padding and Inner Padding of the entire page container to 0.
 - Check tablet and phone views before publishing to server
-- Generate a "Share" link from server and paste this into the Tableau Specific NHS Digital Webpage Module.
+- Generate a "Share" link from server and paste this into the Tableau Specific NHS England Webpage Module.
 - Choose how you would like the dashboard to appear (desktop only, tablet only, phone only, auto choose between all 3 or auto choose between desktop and phone only)

 Contact David Hardy \([David\.Hardy5@nhs\.net](mailto:David.Hardy5@nhs.net)\) for any further advice

-## __Custom Colour Palettes__
+## __Custom colour palettes__

-Having the NHS Digital default colours for charts can save time and this can be achieved by having the colour palette installed in 'My Tableau Repository' on your system:
+Having the NHS England default colours for charts can save time and this can be achieved by having the colour palette installed in 'My Tableau Repository' on your system:

 - Download this custom "Preferences\.tps" from [here](./files/Preferences.tps)\.
 - Replace your "Preferences\.tps" file in your 'My Tableau Repository' which can be found by clicking File > Repository Location
-- A number of NHS and NHS Digital specific colour palettes should now appear when using a discrete dimension (e.g regions)
+- A number of NHS England specific colour palettes should now appear when using a discrete dimension (e.g regions)

 ![image](images/figure2a.PNG)

-## __Custom Colours__
+## __Custom colours__

 This method shows how to save colours used often in the dashboard to avoid having to add the hex code each time